heath/nesh-clear-screen/README.md

 nesh-clear-screen
 ==========
-A plugin to clear the screen while [Nesh](http://danielgtaylor.github.io/nesh/),
+A plugin to clear the screen within [Nesh](http://danielgtaylor.github.io/nesh/)

 Installation
 ------------